shoya140/v4.shoya.io/content/posts/2019-05-18-build-android-for-meme.md

 ## 2. Fetch source codes of Android OS

 After installing required packages, download source codes from Android Open Source Project and checkout codes to a specific version. **Repo** (git wrapper) is required for the procedures.
+The tag name "android-8.1.0_r52" can be changed to the version which you want to install.
+[A list of tags supporting each device is available here](https://source.android.com/setup/start/build-numbers#source-code-tags-and-builds).
+An argument "-j8" depends on the number of CPUs.
+You can check the number by "$ nproc".
+It should be "-j4" if there are four cores.

 ``` bash
 $ mkdir ~/bin